Andrew Conrad: Career

-In 1991 Conrad co-founded the National Genetics Institute (NGI) along with Mike Aicher.
+In 1991, Conrad co-founded the National Genetics Institute (NGI) along with Mike Aicher.
 He served as its chief scientist and helped grow it into one of the largest genetics laboratories in the world.
-In 2000 LabCorp bought NGI for $65 million.

 With the money earned from the sale of NGI, Conrad built a vacation home on the Lānaʻi island of Hawaii.
-On June 2, 2000, Conrad and Hollywood actress Courtney Thorne-Smith impulsively got married but the two split 7 months later.

 At an art auction in Lānaʻi, Conrad met David H. Murdock, chairman and owner of Dole Food Company, and also owner of Lānaʻi island.
 Murdock came to trust Conrad and eventually gave him board membership on companies he controlled: Castle & Cooke, Dole Food Company and NovaRx.
 Conrad invested his money with Murdock and his son, Justin.

 In 2005, Conrad helped set up the North Carolina Research Campus (NCRC), a life sciences research center in Kannapolis, North Carolina.
 Murdock donated $700 million to NCRC as its founder.
 As its chief scientific advisor, Conrad attracted prominent scientists and companies to NCRC to develop products focused on agriculture, food, nutrition, and health.

-In November 2006 Conrad founded the California Health and Longevity Institute inside the Four Seasons Westlake Village, California in partnership with Murdock and Wellpoint.
+In November 2006, Conrad founded the California Health and Longevity Institute inside the Four Seasons Westlake Village, California in partnership with Murdock and Wellpoint.

-In March 2013 Conrad joined the life sciences unit of Google X after 22 years at NGI.
+In March 2013, Conrad joined the life sciences unit of Google X after 22 years at NGI.